The Difference Between LGR and Conventional Dehumidifiers November 7, 2016 – Posted in: Blog, Dehumidifiers, Industrial

 At Aer Industries, we offer a huge selection of the equipment you need to deliver results for your clients.
 This includes a wide range of both conventional dehumidifiers and LGR dehumidifiers.
 Our conventional selection includes models like the B-Air® Vantage VG-1500, which removes between 75 and 99 pints of water per day in AHAM conditions.
 We also offer a huge selection of LGR dehumidifiers, like the B-Air® Vantage LGR VG-3000, which removes more than 100 pints of water each day at AHAM conditions.

 Cost is important, too, and the VG-1500 runs $1,350 as compared to $2,799 for the LGR VG-3000.
-You’ll have to assess your budget and your needs before deciding which of these models is best for you or deciding to explore other options from other quality brands like BluDri®.
+You’ll have to assess your budget and your needs before deciding which of these models is for you or deciding to explore other options from other quality brands like BluDri®.

 Aer Industries: Experts in Water Damage Restoration Equipment

 At Aer Industries, we take great pride in delivering the tools and equipment water-damage restoration professionals need to do their jobs and deliver the results that clients expect.
-When you want the best in water damage restoration equipment, trust us for LGR dehumidifiers, conventional dehumidifiers and so much more.
+When you want the in water damage restoration equipment, trust us for LGR dehumidifiers, conventional dehumidifiers and so much more.